vtraag/intro-python/README.md

 ## Install and configure `git`
 You can download and install `git` from https://git-scm.com/download.
 Please follow the installation instructions provided there.

 In order to get started with `git` please make sure that you have configured `git` correctly.
-You can open the terminal (the "Bash terminal" on Windows) to use and configure `git`.
+You can open the terminal (the "git Bash terminal" on Windows) to use and configure `git`.

 ```bash
 git configure --global user.name "User Name"